Balancer Review for 2023

 The Automated Market Makers (AMMs) used by Balancer are a series of artificial intelligence protocols that hold everything together.
 From managing fees, to balancing finances, to catapulting Balancer at the very top of the decentralized finance (DeFi) industry, it seems like the AMMs are well on route to nudging out any competition that has to rely on motivation in order to execute a task.

-The platform also provides a native token called BAL, which stands as a Compound Protocol governance DeFi asset that can be deployed in a plethora of ways.
-Most notably, the token can assist in building DeFi projects but it can also be set against blockchain operations such as mining and yield farming.
+The platform also provides a native token called Balancer Token (BAL), which stands as a Compound Protocol governance DeFi asset that can be deployed in a plethora of ways.
+Most notably, the token can assist in building DeFi projects but it can also be set against blockchain ecosystem operations such as mining and yield farming.

 Besides having a super popular liquidity protocol service, Balancer is still a decentralized exchange platform at heart.
 This means that users aren’t subjected to anything resembling a KYC or AMP test and get to retain their anonymity and sensitive data at all times.